By Chris Landers

 Given the timelines and efforts involved, though, Waterway Guides' Ahart is skeptical.
 "I honestly don't know what will end up happening," he says.
 "If you had to put a bet on it, I'd almost bet that the carp will be in there before they have this done.

-Chris Landers is an associate editor of BoatUS Magazine.
+Chris Landers is a former associate editor of BoatUS Magazine.

 Asian Carp Kryptonite